DataScienceNigeria/Arewaladies4tech/PowerBI/Lab 0 - Prerequisites and Document Structure.md

 area the user needs to focus on.
 Users should use their own files from Lab 1 through Lab 5.
 The solutions provided for each lab are a final product to reference.
 The solutions are not meant to be the starting point for each lab.

-NOTE: This lab uses real, anonymized data provided by ObviEnce, LLC.
+**NOTE**: This lab uses real, anonymized data provided by ObviEnce, LLC.
 Visit their site to learn about their services: www.obvience.com.
 This data is property of ObviEnce, LLC and has been shared for the purpose of demonstrating Power BI functionality with industry sample data.
 Any use of this data must include this